 Courses with this designation explore the diverse experiences among those living in the United States.
 Students pursue inquiry into the varied dimensions of human diversity such as age, disability, ethnicity, gender, language, politics, race, religion, sexual orientation, and/or social class.
 These courses examine how the dominant traditions of American culture have marginalized the voices of those who have typically fallen outside those traditions, using analytical frameworks, or discussion that addresses the social, political, ethical, cultural, philosophical, and/or policy discourses among those groups.
 Through the process of examining U.S. Pluralisms, students prepare for their participation and citizenship in an increasingly diverse society.
 U.S. Pluralisms courses are designated US.

 Questions about the Linfield Curriculum?
 Current students should e-mail the Linfield Adult Degree Program or your Academic Advisor.
-Prospective students should contact an enrollment specialist.
+Prospective students should contact an Admission Advisor.